 Easy and accurate matching of web and flange

-Flanges and webs are gathered to buffer conveyors and in the assembly station the web is flipped 90° to vertical position and positioned on the corresponding flange.
+Flanges and webs are gathered to buffer conveyors and in the assembly station, the web is flipped 90° to a vertical position and positioned on the corresponding flange.

 Automated PEMA T-beam production line enables high capacity and geometrically precise T-beams.

 Double-sided single GMAW fillet welding process and specific pulse mode are used to obtain wanted features: low heat input, proper penetration and throat thickness, high welding speed and consistent high quality.
 In-house developed deformation control system is used to minimize the T-beam deformations caused by welding.
 Usually, deformations cause longitudinal and transversal shrinkage, angular deformation, and bending of T-beam.
 Cutouts on the web cause another variable to be taken into account when trying to minimize the deformations.